-Joseph is an accredited Youth Mental Health First Aid instructor.
+Joseph is a Master Instructor of the Youth Mental Health First Aid course.
 Please enquire directly if you would like a Youth Mental Health First Aid training course run for the staff or a group of adults in your organisation or school.

 What the course covers: